Philippus/between/README.md

 A number of additional methods are availabe on the `Interval[T]` case class, some of which may be familiar for users of the [ThreeTen-Extra](http://www.threeten.org/threeten-extra/apidocs/org/threeten/extra/Interval.html) Interval class.

+* `abuts`, checks if the interval abuts the supplied interval
+* `encloses`, checks if the interval encloses the supplied interval
-* `chop`, chops this interval into two intervals that meet at the supplied point
+* `enclosedBy`, checks if the interval is enclosed by the supplied interval
 * `gap`, returns the interval that is between this interval and the supplied interval
 * `intersection`, returns the intersection of this interval and the supplied interval
 * `minus`, returns the result of subtracting the supplied interval from this interval
 * `span`, returns the smallest interval that contains this interval and the supplied interval
 * `union`, returns the union of this interval and the supplied interval

+Some point related methods are:
+* `after`, checks if the interval is after the supplied point
+* `before`, checks if the interval is before the supplied point
+* `chop`, chops this interval into two intervals that meet at the supplied point
+* `contains`, checks if supplied point is within the interval
+* `endsAt`, checks if the interval ends at the supplied point
+* `startsAt`, checks if the interval starts at the supplied point
 * `with-`, returns a copy of this interval with the supplied `-` endpoint
 * `with+`, returns a copy of this interval with the supplied `+` endpoint